Lissy93/dashy/docs/showcase.md

 > By [@Dipanghosh](https://github.com/dipanghosh) - [dipan.de](https://dipan.de/) <sup>Re: [#777](https://github.com/Lissy93/dashy/discussions/777)</sup>

 > With the option of embedding iframes, it becomes possible to combine and conquer.
 I have set up Dashy to include graphs from grafana, and set them so that they update automatically.
-I also have uptime monitors from uptime Kuma, panels from homeasistant are also possible to be included.<br>
+I also have uptime monitors from uptime Kuma, panels from homeassistant are also possible to be included.<br>
 > Dashy is awesome!

 ![screenshot-dipanghosh-dashboard](https://i.ibb.co/bPC6w2n/dipanghosh-dashboard.png)